 Where to get an IC card?

-IC cards can be purchased at ticket machines and ticket counters at the corresponding railway stations.
+IC cards can be purchased at ticket machines and ticket counters of the issuing railway companies.
 The initial cost consists of a refundable deposit of 500 yen plus an initial amount (typically 1500 yen) to be charged onto the card.
+For a surcharge, Suica and Pasmo cards can also be purchased and sent to you before the start of your trip through Japan Experience.

 Ticket machine